ankita397/Blind75_NC/README.md

 6. Backtracking Pattern
 Problem types:

-Generating all subsets of a set.
+•	Generating all subsets of a set.
-Solving the N-Queens problem.
+•	Solving the N-Queens problem.
-Permutations and combinations.
+•	Permutations and combinations.
-Template:

-java
-Copy code
 public List<List<Integer>> backtrackingTemplate(int[] nums) {
     List<List<Integer>> result = new ArrayList<>();
     backtrack(result, new ArrayList<>(), nums, 0);